cmda-bt/pt-course-20-21/getting-started.md

 **Wow, you did it!
 Virtual high five! 🖐** Now you can introduce yourself to your teacher and class.
 Open an issue on our [GitHub issue tracker][issues].
 You can pick what are called `issue templates`.
 Pick the `Introduction` template and fill in the details, then submit.

 > 🚨 Make sure you never publicly share you name and student number in combination!
+If you fill in your class you can **use your tech group** `tech-x` not your 'regular' `20x` group.

 Each assignment has a different template in which you can hand in your assignments for that week.
 This is also the place where teachers and student-assistants will give you feedback.
 You can use [GitHub notifications][notifications] (bell on the top right of the GitHub website) to keep track of changes.